 We had military three times a week and freshman year the main job was to learn how to ride and care for a horse.
 The animals were mostly remounts from a real cavalry post, Fort Riley, Kansas, and those horses were old, mean and big.
 The smartest thing was to bring a couple of apples in your pockets to bribe the beast so he wouldn't deliberately step on your foot with his big hoof or throw you off when you first mounted or bite your rear end or maybe obey a frightened plea like STOP!

 The career officers were Maj.
 Rice and Lt.
 Nogello and one or the other conducted each session.
 Their orders were given crisply and their disgust with our abilities profusely.
 One of the happiest moments of my life occurred when the lieutenant came galloping up to us one day and was immediately bucked off by his horse.
-His pride was damaged and his commands for the rest of that session
+His pride was damaged and his commands for the rest of that session were delivered sotto voce.

 They taught us to trot without the security of stirrups and took us for wild rides through the state orchards and we would always end with the same game.
 We would be split in half on opposite sides of the field, and we would have to count out numbers.
 This way you had an odd or even number.
 When the order was given to CHARGE!, you would spur the horse and gallop toward the other side of the field, screaming your number as you went.
 The odds were instructed to gallop between the evens and you looked for that hellhole to safety.

 The sound of horses galloping straight into each other and the screams of the riders being pitched off still echoes in my ears.
 I hit the ground only once during this exercise, but nobody ever broke anything and nobody ever said ‘this is crazy' and rode over to the barn.
 In a way, it was good training in that we learned the stupid orders were just as valid as the smart ones.